-Pursuant to State Finance Law §§139-j and 139-k, this solicitation includes and imposes certain restrictions on communications between the New York State Education Department ("NYSED") and an Offerer/bidder during the procurement process.
+Pursuant to State Finance Law §§139-j and 139-k, this solicitation includes and imposes certain restrictions on communications between NYSED and an Offerer/bidder during the procurement process.
 An Offerer/bidder is restricted from making contacts from the earliest notice of the solicitation through final award and approval of the Procurement Contract by NYSED and, if applicable, Office of the State Comptroller ("restricted period") to other than designated staff unless it is a contact that is included among certain statutory exceptions set forth in State Finance Law §139-j(3)(a).
 Designated staff, as of the date hereof, is identified below.
 NYSED employees are also required to obtain certain information when contacted during the restricted period and make a determination of the responsibility of the Offerer/bidder pursuant to these two statutes.
-Certain findings of non-responsibility can result in rejection for contract award and in the event of two findings within a four year period, the Offerer/bidder is debarred from obtaining governmental Procurement Contracts.
+Certain findings of non-responsibility can result in rejection for contract award and in the event of two findings within a four-year period, the Offerer/bidder is debarred from obtaining governmental Procurement Contracts.
 Further information about these requirements can be found at NYSED's Procurement Lobbying Law Policy Guidelines webpage.

 Designated Contacts for NYSED

-Program Office - Carri Manchester
+Program Office - Laura Arpey

-Contract Administration Unit - Adam Kutryb
+Contract Administration Unit - Jessica Hartjen

 M/WBE - Joan Ramsey